Skip to main content

 Jeanmarie Rouhier-Willoughby

 Jeanmarie Rouhier-Willoughby, a professor in the Department of Modern and Classical Languages, Literatures and Cultures in the College of Arts and Sciences at the University of Kentucky, says Halloween didn’t start in the United States.
-As a folklorist, she knows the spine-chilling holiday dates back thousands of
+As a folklorist,

 By Whitney Hale